Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/configuration/directories.rst

 their exact locations are operating system dependent.

 LOCAL
-   Location of configuration and runtime data (for self-contained bundle).
+   Location of configuration and run-time data (for self-contained bundle).
 USER
    Location of configuration files (normally in the user's home directory).
 SYSTEM
-   Location of runtime data for system wide installation (may be read-only).
+   Location of run-time data for system wide installation (may be read-only).

 For system installations both **SYSTEM** and **USER** directories are needed.

-For locally extracted Blender distributions, the user configuration and runtime data are kept in the same subdirectory, allowing multiple Blender versions to run without conflict, ignoring the **USER** and **SYSTEM** files.
+For locally extracted Blender distributions, the user configuration and run-time data are kept in the same subdirectory, allowing multiple Blender versions to run without conflict, ignoring the **USER** and **SYSTEM** files.